Photo courtesy of Voyager

 2. Marrow West Village

 Proprietor Ping Go and chef Sarah Welch champion sustainability at Marrow, advocating for whole-animal butchery to reduce waste in the Great Lakes food system.
-By day, Marrow serves as a neighborhood butcher shop.
-By night, it transforms into an intimate date-night spot, featuring dishes from less showcased cuts.
-While not a typical steakhouse, Marrow still offers Michigan beef cuts, tartare, and its namesake dish.
-Chef de cuisine Eddie Moreau, with a background at Central Provisions in Portland, Me., ensures the seafood is as stellar as the meat.
+By day, the space serves as a neighborhood butcher shop.
+By night, it transforms into an intimate spot ideal for date-night, featuring dishes from less showcased cuts of meat.
+While not a typical steakhouse, Marrow still offers standard cuts of Michigan beef, along with tartare and dishes featuring its namesake ingredient.
+Chef de cuisine Eddie Moreau, with a background at Central Provisions in Portland, Maine, ensures the seafood is as stellar as the meat.
 Pro tip: Opt for the five-course family-style tasting at $90 per person.

 3. The Rind Berkley

 In 2023, Zach Berg and William Werner, the minds behind Mongers’ Provisions in downtown Berkley, expanded their offerings with the The Rind.
-Chef Will BeDell seamlessly weaves the incredible products from Mongers’ shelves into the menu here — tinned fish, nuts, cured meats, chocolates, and an abundance of cheese (even as a dessert!) take center stage.
-But the restaurant setting allows for an accessible selection of wines by the glass, and an impressive array of over 150 bottles.
+Chef Will BeDell seamlessly weaves the incredible products from Mongers’ shelves into the menu here — tinned fish, nuts, cured meats, chocolate, and an abundance of cheese take center stage.
+But the restaurant setting allows for a selection of wines by the glass, and an impressive cellar with over 150 bottles.
 And if there’s something you really love, chances of it being available for purchase at the shop next door are high.
 They also recently began hosting a three-course prix fixe for $55 every Wednesday.

 4. Phoenicia Birmingham Birmingham

 As icons go, few have stood the test of time as long as Sameer Eid’s Lebanese-American jewel.
 But the restaurant’s age doesn’t show, especially with the addition of executive chef Talia Clark, who ran the short-lived but heralded Ochre Bakery kitchen.
-With a stalwart menu that regulars order from without even looking at, Clark’s initial impact can be most felt on desserts.
-Sure, Eid’s rice pudding got praise 30-some years ago, but Clark has brought finesse to the sweet side of the menu through elegant cardamom custard tarts and slices of chocolate peanut butter pie.
+With a stalwart menu that regulars have come to rely on, Clark’s initial impact can be most felt in the desserts — she has brought finesse to the sweet side of the menu through elegant cardamom custard tarts and slices of chocolate peanut butter pie.
 It’s a challenge to improve a beloved classic, but Clark appears to have succeeded.

 5. Grey Ghost Detroit Midtown

 Four Man Ladder Hospitality’s flagship Brush Park restaurant stands as one of Detroit’s consistently reliable dining spots, perfectly tailored for a Midwest audience.
-Chef partners John Vermiglio and Joe Giacomino, who have roots in Chicago’s dining scene, returned to Detroit in 2016 to open Grey Ghost.
-Known for its whimsical approach, it initially served oysters “Chicago-style,” incorporating bright green relish, pickled mustard seeds, and tomato.
-While executive chef Anthony Patton adds a more serious touch, playful dishes like the supreme pizza twice-baked potato persist.
-Don’t miss Grey Ghost’s signature bar burger—double patty, melty American cheese, shredded lettuce, and special sauce.
+Chef-partners John Vermiglio and Joe Giacomino, who have roots in Chicago’s dining scene, returned to Detroit in 2016 to open Grey Ghost.
+Now, it’s known for its whimsical approach, showcased in signatures like oysters “Chicago-style,” which incorporate bright green relish, pickled mustard seeds, and tomato.
+While executive chef Anthony Patton adds a more serious touch to the menu, playful dishes like the supreme pizza twice-baked potato persist.
+Don’t miss Grey Ghost’s signature bar burger with double patty, melty American cheese, shredded lettuce, and special sauce.
 Accompany your meal with one of beverage wizard Will Lee’s extraordinary cocktails.

 6. Warda Patisserie Midtown